Fhavlonir/YPE-placeholder/index.md

 <div class=widebox style="background: #FFC927">
 <h1>Keep in touch</h1>
 <div style="width: 50%;margin:0 auto">{% include social.html %}</div>
 <p style="padding:50px;margin:0">We have a newsletter.
 Do you want our newsletter?
-Tough shit, I havent made that yet.
+Too bad, I havent made that yet.
-We will keep your email address in order to send you our newsletter.
-When I do, we will not share it with anyone else.</p>
+When I do, we will keep your email address in order to send you our newsletter, and not share it with anyone else.</p>
 </div>